pilosophos/pilosophos-site-v1/poetry-scraps.md

 ## Poetry scraps
 <p class="lead">Scraps of mediocre poetry written by yours truly</p>

+### Demon, Demon 2
+feeling like the sky is falling never know when god is calling put your hands up to the air and pray that judgement day is fair

+demon, demon calling on your horsemen four farewell children, it's the end
+I'll be gone forever more

 ### Up late
 my silent protest against the night sky
 still unwilling to say goodbye.